 Solid oxide fuel cells

 Print OCLC #

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6631876~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6631876~S5

 Zhang, Teng, "Glass-ceramics for solid oxide fuel cell seals" (2008).
 Doctoral Dissertations.
 1766.